zhangbsn-gt/developer.gov.sg/collections/_posts/2021-06-15-CStack-signup.md

 ![CStack benefits](/assets/img/CStack-3benefits.png)

-*CStack is available for trial/pilot and not generally available (GA) yet.
+ * *CStack is currently not generally available (GA) yet, but it is available for trial / pilots.

-^CStack is a project endorsed as a building block of the Government "Zero Trust" implementation apporach.
+*^CStack is a project endorsed as a building block of the Government "Zero Trust" implementation approach.

 ![CStack_signup](/assets/img/CStack-signup.png)